acemod/ACE3/wiki/framework/settings-framework.md

 };
 ```

-Review the [biki](https://community.bistudio.com/wiki/Arma_3_Mission_Parameters) for more information on setting up parameters.
+Review the [biki](https://community.bistudio.com/wiki/Arma_3_Mission_Parameters) for more information on setting up Mission Parameters.